Purchasing council land

 Planning application

 If the land sale criteria are met we will send you a provisional offer.
 We will ask you to submit a full planning application for the change of use from public to private.
-You will need to pay the planning application fees of £462.
+You will need to pay the planning application fees - you can use the Planning Portal fee calculator for a full planning application for 'other material change of use of a building or land'.
 This usually takes 8 weeks.

 Land valuation

-Once you have agreed to the provisional offer and received planning approval we will instruct an RICS qualified valuer to find out the value of the land.
+Once you have agreed to the provisional offer and received planning approval we will instruct an independent RICS qualified valuer to find out the value of the land.
 You will need to pay the valuation fee of £360.
-The usually takes 3 weeks.
+This usually takes 3 weeks.

 Valuation offer